Sign in or start a free trial to avail of this feature.

 Creating databins (or a frequency distribution) is another way of understanding how your data is distributed.

-Alt + E S F to paste the formula.
+Alt E-S-F to paste the formula.

 I'll then format these cells by pasting the format from our revenue column.

-Alt + E S T to paste formats.
+Alt E-S-T to paste formats.

 Once we have the bin size decided, it's time to calculate the number of days that should fit within each bin.
 While we could do this using the count if statement, its to use an inbuilt array function in Excel, called frequency.
 First, select an array of cells that's one greater than our list of bins.

-In the first cell we'll then type “=frequency” and the data array will simply be our revenues.
+In the first cell, we'll then type equals frequency, and the data array will simply be our revenues.
 And the bin's array, will be the bins we've just created, and also include the label.

 We'll then close the bracket and press Control Shift Enter to create the array formula.
 This formula calculates the number of days that belong in each revenue bin.
-As you can see from the table of data, by far the most days lie in the $2,000 to $4,000 range, with a few big days lying in the $12,000 plus range.
+As you can see from the table of data, by far the most days lie in the 2,000 to 4,000 range with a few big days lying in the $12,000 plus range.

-The input range is going to be the revenue column, the bin range is going to be the bins including the labels, and for the output range we simply select a cell that will correspond to the top left hand corner of our output.
+The input range is going to be the revenue column.
+The bin range is going to be the bins.
+And for the output range, we simply select a cell that will correspond to the top left hand corner of our output.
 And N2 should be fine for this.

 I'll also select the chart output and press OK.